 MN Resuscitation Consortium

-The HeartRescue Project is a collaborative effort supported by the Medtronic Foundation to increase sudden cardiac arrest survival rates in the United States.
-The vision is for every American who suffers from a sudden cardiac arrest (SCA) to receive lifesaving, state-of-the-art care at the scene, en route and in the hospital.
+This program began with funding though Medtronic Philanthropy as part of the HeartRescue project.
+The vision of HeartRescue is for every American who suffers from sudden cardiac arrest (SCA) to receive life saving, state-of-the-art care at the scene, en route and in the hospital.